porsche-design-system/porsche-design-system/packages/components-js/src/components/navigation/link-social/link-social.design.md

 ### Icon
 The icon refers to the logo of the respective social platform.
 For the specific social icons the corresponding icon must be used.

-### Text label
+### Label
-The text label within a link should always be short and descriptive.
+The label within a link should always be short and descriptive.

 ### Hover state
 As for the social icons that are currently provided in the Porsche Design System, the background changes to the specific corporate social platform color on hover.
 For specific social icons, for which no brand color is currently provided in the Porsche Design System, a dark grey must be used as hover color instead (as defined for the standard [Button](#/components/action/button)/[Link](#/components/navigation/link)).